amesoudi/academic-website/content/authors/admin/_index.md

 Welcome!
 I am Professor of Cultural Evolution in the [Human Behaviour and Cultural Evolution Group](https://hubceg.jimdofree.com/) at the University of Exeter’s Cornwall Campus, UK.

 I study **human cultural evolution**.
-I am interested in how human culture evolved, and how culture itself evolves over time.
+I am interested in how human culture evolved, and how culture itself [evolves]({{< ref "/publication/mesoudi_cultural_2011/index.md" >}}) over time.

 I use **experiments** to simulate cultural evolution in the lab.
 I get people to make and copy technological artifacts such as arrowheads or handaxes, or solve problems that resemble real-world challenges.
 The aim is to better understand how psychological and social processes have shaped real-life cultural change past and present.

-I construct **theoretical models** of cultural evolution.
+I construct **models** of cultural evolution.
 These explore how individual decisions (e.g. when and from whom people learn) translate into population-level patterns of cultural change.
-I have modelled cumulative technological change, copycat suicides, and the effects of migration on cultural diversity.
+I have modeled cumulative technological change, copycat suicides, and the effects of migration on cultural diversity.

-I analyse **big datasets** to explain real world patterns of cultural evolution, such as in pop music or football tactics.
+I analyse **big datasets** to explain real world patterns of cultural evolution.
+Recent analyses have explored the cultural evolution of pop music and football tactics.